Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 risk and the highest rate of returns among the portfolio components.
 If the input value is outside of this range than it will automatically default to the nearby limit.
-In the code this strategy is designated by setting ``rtype='Risk'``.
+In the code this strategy is designated by setting `rtype='Risk'`.
 2. *Maximization of Sharpe ratio*.
-This is the portfolio with the highest excess rate of returns per unit of risk hold by the investor.
+This is the portfolio with the highest expected excess rate of return per unit of risk hold by the investor.
 It is a very popular strategy among investors.
-In the code this strategy is designated by setting ``rtype='Sharpe'``.
+In the code this strategy is designated by setting `rtype='Sharpe'`.
 3. *Minimization of inverse Sharpe ratio*.
-Obviously this strategy is logically equivalent with the one above.
+Obviously, this strategy is logically equivalent with the one above.
 It returns the same portfolio weights.
-However, from a mathematical point of view the direct minimization of inverse Sharpe ratio is a different programming problem then the direct maximization of Sharpe ratio.
+However, from a mathematical point of view, the direct minimization of inverse Sharpe ratio is a different programming problem than the direct maximization of Sharpe ratio.
 Some authors insist that the minimization of the inverse Sharpe leads to more stable numerical algorithms (under certain conditions).
-In our experience we were not able to verify this claim.
+We were not able to verify this claim.
 Both methods have proved to be very stable with similar computational times.
-For completeness, we choose to make available this implementation under the setting ``rtype='Sharpe2'``.
+For completeness, we choose to make available this implementation under the setting `rtype='Sharpe2'`.
 4. *Minimum Risk portfolio*.
 This is the efficient portfolio with minimum risk (the most left limit of the *efficient frontier*).
 It is a common strategy among professional investor.
-This strategy is available under the setting ``rtype='MinRisk'``.
+This strategy is available under the setting `rtype='MinRisk'`.
 5. *Efficient portfolio with same risk as inverse-N*.
 This is the optimal portfolio that has the same risk as the *inverse-N* portfolio.
 For many investor this could be the preferred choices since its out-of-sample (back testing) performance can be compared directly against *inverse-N* portfolio.
-In the code this strategy is designated by setting ``rtype='InvNrisk'``.
+In the code this strategy is designated by setting `rtype='InvNrisk'`.
 6. *Maximization of the expected rate of returns for a given risk aversion* *factor*.
 In this strategy the optimal portfolio weights maximize the quantity $R -\lambda \rho$, where $R$ is the portfolio